Gabriela Ortiz

-Gabriela Ortiz (born 1964) is a Mexican music educator and composer.
+Gabriela Ortiz Torres (born 20 December 1964) is a Mexican music educator and composer.
+She will be Carnegie Hall’s composer in residence for the 2025 season, and her music is being performed by ensembles in Berlin, Vienna, London, Los Angeles and New York.
+Her 2024 album "Revolución diamantina" featuring the Los Angeles Philharmonic, Gustavo Dudamel, and María Dueñas was nominated for four awards at the 2025 Grammys, receiving three, including best contemporary classical composition.

 Biography

 Gabriela Ortiz Torres was born in Mexico City of parents who were folk musicians.
 She learned folk music at home, and then studied in Paris at the Ecole Normale de Musique.
 She returned to Mexico City due to the illness of her mother, and studied composition there with Mario Lavista at the National Conservatory of Music.
 She continued her studies at the Guildhall School with Robert Saxton, and with Simon Emmerson at the University of London where she received a PhD in 1996.

 After completing her studies, she took a position at the National School of Music at the National Autonomous University in Mexico City.
 She also taught at Indiana University in the United States.

+The Los Angeles Philharmonic has commissioned several works from her including the violin concerto Altar de Cuerda (2021-22).

 Music

 Ortiz incorporates conventional notation techniques in her compositions, which have contemporary, rock, African and Afro-Cuban influences.
 She has also composed pieces that incorporate experimental electro-acoustic elements.